Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 The usual questions that we are asked here at Nixon Williams are:

-The first thing to do is probably to speak to accountant and make sure that working through a limited company is the most tax efficient way of operating for you.
+The first thing to do is probably to speak to an accountant and make sure that working through a limited company is the most tax-efficient way of operating for you.
 Our Limited vs Umbrella guide might be worth a quick read.